ezzio-salas/bwapp-code/README.md

 ##  Next release

 Coldfusion Custom Tags tweaks.

-Vulnerable code in the editor
+Vulnerable code in the editor.

-Vulnerability or type of attack (Error and Warning) Severity level of vulnerability (High, Medium, and Low) Suggestion to avoid the vulnerability.
+Vulnerability or type of attack (Error and Warning).

+Severity level of vulnerability (High, Medium, and Low).

+Suggestion to avoid the vulnerability.